 The truth is that most athletes bulk up before cutting, which allows them to hone their muscles leading into a competition.
 To do this properly, one must make smart eating decisions during the bulking phase.
 Avoid cheat meals and focus on foods or supplements that keep fat gain to a minimum.
 When you reach the cutting phase, you can shed excess fat with greater ease while maintaining or improving muscle definition.

 A balanced diet and regular fitness program remain crucial during every stage of bulking or cutting.
 Then we have the process of thermogenesis, which channels energy into your body’s cells while burning calories.
-Would this be a good place to mention that Musashi Shred and Burn protein powder contains natural thermogenic ingredients?
+Would this be a good place to mention that The Rock’s Insane ‘Black Adam’ Workout Puts Us All to Shame protein powder contains natural thermogenic ingredients?
 Take it (or Shred and Burn protein bars) in tandem with a healthy diet and proper fitness program to preserve muscle while you burn through fat.

 5. Which Should I Do First: Cardio or Weights?